A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 Samuel Beckett's Happy Days (1960) and Eugene Ionesco's Exit the King (1962) are performed.

-The Viennese Actionists, including Gunter Brus, Otto Muhl, Hermann Nitsch and Rudolf Schwarzkogler, stage several violent "actions", often depicting nudity, mutilation, animal parts, and painted bodies.
+The Vienna Actionists, including Gunter Brus, Otto Muhl, Hermann Nitsch and Rudolf Schwarzkogler, stage several violent "actions", often depicting nudity, mutilation, animal parts, and painted bodies.
 A number of brief jail terms are served by participants for violations of decency laws.

 In 1968, Richard Forman forms the Ontological-Hysteric Theater in New York City, devoted to performing his own plays.
 Angelface is presented later that year.